ruiyangge/ruiyangge.github.io/index.md

 <img src="https://ruiyangge.github.io/ruiyangge.jpg" class="floatpic">

 ## Ruiyang Ge (蓋瑞洋), PhD
 I am a data scientist and biomedical engineer with specialized training and expertise in computational psychiatry and neuroimaging.
 I am affiliated with the [Department of Psychiatry](https://psychiatry.ubc.ca/) and the [Djavad Mowafaghian Centre for Brain Health](https://www.centreforbrainhealth.ca/) at the University of British Columbia.
+I develop and implement advanced computational models to support precision diagnostics and interventions, and lead an educational program to advance the translational use of neuroimaging techniques in brain health.